 Much is written today about sleep: our lack of it and how it impacts everything in our life and our quality of life.
 If you don’t get enough z’s your body and mind will tell you.
 And when you are stressed, it’s a guarantee you won’t be getting the rest you need which leads to more stress and worry.
 It can become a toxic, never-ending cycle.
+Today, more than ever, it’s critical to get your sleep to keep yourself physically and mentally well.

-Planning a wedding is one of those amazing life events that can create an inordinate amount of anxiety in your life.
-It’s busy, there’s so many details, you just can’t turn off your brain and your sleep is suffering because of it.
 To help you understand why it’s so important and how to truly lay it down, turn if off and get the restorative rest you need, we spoke to Alannah McGinn, renown Toronto-based sleep expert and President of Good Night Sleep Site, who shared with us many interesting and eye-opening sleep insights.

 Why is good sleep so integral to our being?